How to Plan a Road Trip – The Definitive Guide 2023

 Plan for what may happen.

-Here are some initial considerations to get the ball rolling (I go into more detail later in this article): vehicle maintenance, spare parts, driver fatigue, mobile network signal, the distance between stops, driving route selection and general road condition.
+Here are some initial considerations to get the ball rolling (I will go into more detail later in this article): vehicle maintenance, spare parts, driver fatigue, mobile network signal, the distance between stops, driving route selection and general road condition.

-Have paperwork to hand in the case of emergencies, such as breakdown numbers, insurance details etc. You don’t want to be scrabbling around trying to find them when you are already in a pickle.
+Have paperwork to hand in the case of emergencies, such as breakdown numbers, insurance details, etc. You don’t want to be scrabbling around trying to find them when you are already in a pickle.

 car bogged in black sand with guy on phone